 Gross North Shore Trail is a 1.7 mile lightly trafficked out and back trail located near Boulder, Colorado that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from April until November.
+The trail is primarily used for hiking and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash